crate/cratedb-guide/docs/integrate/airflow/import-stock-market-data.md

 We are done with the Admin UI for now.
 Let’s return to the terminal to install Astronomer.

 ### Install Astronomer CLI and initialize the project
-Let's return to the terminal, open a new tab, and install Astronomer with this command:
+In a new terminal tab, install Astronomer:

 ```bash
 brew install astro
 ```

-When Astronomer is ready, it's time to create a new directory for your airflow project.
-You can do that by running
+Create a new directory for the Airflow project:

 ```bash
 mkdir astro-project && cd astro-project
 ```

-Then, initialize the directory with the command
+Initialize the project:

 ```bash
 astro dev init